-The historic site is located near the town of Cheyenne, which is situated in western Oklahoma halfway between Amarillo, TX and Oklahoma City, OK.
+Washita Battlefield National Historic Site is located within the U.S. Forest Service's Black Kettle National Grassland near the town of Cheyenne, Oklahoma.
+Cheyenne is situated in western Oklahoma approximately 140 miles west of Oklahoma City and 128 miles east of Amarillo, Texas; just 22 miles north of I-40 on State Highway 283.
+The town of Cheyenne is the county seat of Roger Mills County.
 Cheyenne is approximately 30 miles north of I-40 on Hwy 283 and approximately 20 miles east of the Texas border.

 Black Kettle Memorial Highway

-To go to Washita Battlefield National Historic Site, one must drive on a roadway that has figured prominently in the development of western Oklahoma for over 75 years --Oklahoma State Highway 47 (SH-47).
+To go to Washita Battlefield National Historic Site, one must drive on a roadway that has figured prominently in the development of western Oklahoma for over 75 years - Oklahoma State Highway 47 (SH-47).

 Over the years, SH-47 has seen several notable periods of expansion.
-On June 19, 1939, the highway was extended form U.S. Highway 183 (US-183) south of Putnam, OK, westward to Leedey, OK.
-On June 20, 1940 it was extended even further west to Roll, OK, where it intersected with U.S. Highway 283 (US-283).
+On June 19, 1939, the highway was extended from U.S. Highway 183 south of Putnam, OK, westward to Leedey, OK.
+On June 20, 1940 it was extended even further west to Roll, OK, where it intersected with U.S. Highway 283.
 On May 31, 1944, another expansion took the roadway eastward via US-183 to Thomas, OK.

 The final lengthening of this highway took place on October 1, 1945, when it intersected with US-283 in Cheyenne, Oklahoma.
 From Cheyenne, SH-47 today travels westward to the Oklahoma/Texas line.